Meet the hearts behind our mission

 L.I.V.E. — N.O.W.
 You might not have that chance tomorrow.
 4’Z UP™

-Born in Queens and raised in Bushwick, Brooklyn, New York, Cathy experienced many hardships, including navigating the domestic violence shelter system.
+Cathy experienced many hardships, including navigating the domestic violence shelter system in Bedstuy before she got to Bushwick.
 As a young woman, she also endured generational trauma rooted in the generational trauma of slavery.
-Growing up in a household filled with abuse, Cathy turned to the streets, living a double life—hustling while also attempting to attend school.
+Growing up in a household filled with abuse, Cathy turned to the streets, living a double life—hustling while also attempting to attend school from the ages 12-18 years old.
 She was exposed to violence, sexual assault, and many other adverse experiences.
-From ages 0 to 12, Cathy lived in a household impacted by domestic violence.
+From ages 0 to 12, Cathy lived in a household impacted by domestic violence that shaped her outlook on life.

 Often, when you grow up in these environments, it becomes difficult to recognize abuse as abnormal.
 If no one around you sees it as a problem, why would you?
 This is a reality that many systems overlook—the normalization of trauma and abuse within communities.